DS4SD/docling/CONTRIBUTING.md

 For general questions or support requests, please refer to the [discussion section](https://github.com/DS4SD/docling/discussions).

-**Note: We appreciate your effort, and want to avoid a situation where a contribution requires extensive rework (by you or by us), sits in backlog for a long time, or cannot be accepted at all!**
+**Note: We appreciate your effort and want to avoid situations where a contribution requires extensive rework (by you or by us), sits in the backlog for a long time, or cannot be accepted at all!**

-### Proposing new features
+### Proposing New Features

 If you would like to implement a new feature, please [raise an issue](https://github.com/DS4SD/docling/issues) before sending a pull request so the feature can be discussed.
-This is to avoid you wasting your valuable time working on a feature that the project developers are not interested in accepting into the code base.
+This is to avoid you spending valuable time working on a feature that the project developers are not interested in accepting into the codebase.

-### Fixing bugs
+### Fixing Bugs

 If you would like to fix a bug, please [raise an issue](https://github.com/DS4SD/docling/issues) before sending a pull request so it can be tracked.

-### Merge approval
+### Merge Approval

 The project maintainers use LGTM (Looks Good To Me) in comments on the code review to indicate acceptance.
 A change requires LGTMs from two of the